 - Passion fruit - Another excellent variation of the cocktail.
 You'll need the pulp of one fruit per drink.
-And this time, don't muddle it but add it with Vodka and lime juice before shaking.
-If you would crush the kernels, they release a slightly bitter and unpleasant taste which you don't want in this cocktail.
+And this time, don't muddle it but add it with vodka and lime juice before shaking.
+Crushing the kernels releases a bitter and unpleasant taste, which you don't want in this cocktail.

 For more refreshing and easy-to-make summer cocktails, check out these recipes:

 - The Caipirinha - the original made with Cachaça